YvesToiser/Alyra-project4-deFi-dApp/README.md

 ## Staking
-- should not stake with insufficient allowance (42ms, 81440 gas)
+- should not stake with insufficient allowance (48ms, 81440 gas)
-- should not stake with insufficient fund (32ms, 30369 gas)
+- should not stake with insufficient fund (23ms, 30369 gas)
-- should not stake with null amount (47ms, 77123 gas)
+- should not stake with null amount (38ms, 77123 gas)
-- should stake correctly (84ms, 158121 gas)
+- should stake correctly (82ms, 158109 gas)

 ## Unstaking
-- should not unstake with insufficient allowance (50ms, 81399 gas)
+- should not unstake with insufficient allowance (40ms, 81399 gas)
-- should not unstake with insufficient fund (21ms, 30304 gas)
+- should not unstake with insufficient fund (20ms, 30304 gas)
-- should not unstake with null amount (20ms, 30147 gas)
+- should not unstake with null amount (21ms, 30147 gas)
-- should unstake correctly (81ms, 137014 gas)
+- should unstake correctly (90ms, 137014 gas)

 ## Rewards

-- should reward correctly (268ms, 595070 gas)
+- should reward correctly (276ms, 595070 gas)
+- should increase reward with new block (364ms, 614966 gas)
-- should increase reward with new block (259ms, 590270 gas)
+- should increase reward with new block (286ms, 590270 gas)

 ## Pool info

-- should return pool value correctly after initialization (29ms, 106607 gas)
+- should return pool value correctly after initialization (34ms, 106607 gas)
-- should return pool value correctly after staking (93ms, 264728 gas)
+- should return pool value correctly after staking (86ms, 264728 gas)
-- should return APR correctly with initial stake (22ms, 106607 gas)
+- should return APR correctly with initial stake (34ms, 106607 gas)
-- should return APR correctly with bigger initial stake (26ms, 106619 gas)
+- should return APR correctly with bigger initial stake (36ms, 106619 gas)
-- should return APR correctly with even bigger initial stake (25ms, 106619 gas)
+- should return APR correctly with even bigger initial stake (37ms, 106619 gas)

+## ETHStakingManager contract

+- **Staking**
+- **Unstaking**
+-  **Rewards**

+## Staking

+- should not stake with insufficient amount (25ms, 95357 gas)
+- should stake correctly (44ms, 166019 gas)
+- should emit appropriate event when staking (29ms, 166019 gas)

+## Unstaking

+- should not unstake more than available (44ms, 190220 gas)
+- should unstake correctly (45ms, 199470 gas)
+- should emit appropriate event when unstaking (55ms, 199470 gas)

+## Rewards
+- should not claim rewards if none available (48ms, 192132 gas)
+- should not have rewards before mandatory time (4052ms, 241080 gas)
+- should update rewards, have rewards after mandatory time, claim rewards correctly if available and emit appropriate event (4140ms, 388769 gas)

 ## sByx contract